 Organizing days and times to carry out the above field work is extremely difficult, as it is greatly influenced both by the weather and by growing conditions, the winery staff enjoy cultivating grapes with the students every year.

 Preservation of endangered species

-On May 31, 2017, Sapporo Breweries and Nagano Prefecture have entered the “Biodiversity Protection Partnership Agreement” which aims to popularize and enhance protection of the endangered “Raicho” snow grouse, along with establishing framework towards this goal.
+On May 31, 2017, Sapporo Breweries and Nagano Prefecture have entered the “Biodiversity Protection Partnership Agreement” which aims to popularize and enhance protection of the endangered “Raicho” snow grouse.

 Furthermore, the Sapporo Draft Beer Black Label’s “Shinshu Environmental Support Can” saw a limited release in Nagano Prefecture in December 2016, and again in June and December of 2017.

 The fourth installation of this series will be launched in June 2018*, and will feature a QR code for Furusato Shinshu Donations (Hometown Tax) on the product label.